gracelang/language/spec.md

 When executed, an object constructor (or trait or class declaration) first creates a new object with no attributes, and binds it to `self`.

-Next, the attributes of all _parent_ objects (created by any 'inherit' or 'uses' clauses), and any local declarations, are added to the new object: local declarations override parental declarations.
-It is a _trait composition error_ for the same concrete attribute to come from more than one parent, and not to be overridden by a local definition.
+Next, the attributes of all _parent_ objects (created by any 'inherit' or 'uses' clauses, modified by `alias` and `exclude`), and any local declarations, are installed in the new object.
+Local declarations override parental declarations.
+It is a _trait composition error_ for the same concrete attribute to come from more than one parent, and not to be overridden by a local definition; or for an alias to be overridden by a local declaration.

 Finally, the initializers and executable statements are executed, starting with the most superior inherited superobject, and finishing with local declarations.
 (Note that used traits contain no executable code.)
 Initialisers for all `def`s and `var`s,
-and code in the bodies of parents, are executed in the order they are written, even for `def`s or `var`s that are excluded from the new object.
+and code in the bodies of parents, are executed once in the order they are written, even for `def`s or `var`s that are excluded from the new object, or aliased to one or more new names.
 During initialisation, `self` is always bound to the new object being created, even while executing code and initialisers from parent objects, classes or traits.